Best Route Assistant

 Avoid toll roads / exclude countries

-Under Route Options you can also use:
+In the Route options you can also use:

-Enable map layers
+Turn on map layers

-Road Restrictions
+Road restrictions

 Postcodes